MayadaSamir/P_SDET/README.md

 Allure report with screenshots of failures can be accessed by the command 'allure.bat serve' from cmd inside the project.

-Limitations: this project is developed to run on Google Chrome
+Limitations: this project is developed to run on Google Chrome.